University of Florida College of Education

-The University of Florida College of Education is the teacher's college, or normal school, of the University of Florida.
-The College of Education is located on the eastern portion of the university's Gainesville, Florida, campus in Norman Hall, and offers specializations in special education, higher education, educational policy, elementary education, counseling, teaching, and other educational programs.
+The University of Florida College of Education is the teachers college of the University of Florida.

+The college is located on the eastern portion of the university's Gainesville, Florida, campus in Norman Hall, and offers specializations in special education, higher education, educational policy, elementary education, counseling, teaching, and other educational programs.
 It is consistently ranked one of the top schools of education in the nation.
 The college was officially founded in 1906.
-In fiscal year 2020, the College of Education generated $102.8 million in research funding.
+In fiscal year 2024, the College of Education generated $150.3 million in research funding.